927Akshay/auto-reload/README.md

 It logs an error if it cannot find the requested file

 ## Updates
 I will release updates as often as possible.
-Currently it supports `http` protocol only.
+Currently it supports `http` and `https` protocol .
-> `https` will be supported soon
+> If you have any suggestions please do leave them on the [github page](https://github.com/927Akshay/web-server/issues)

 ## License
 ISC